Using the Content Plugin in Articles and Modules

 Use <div> not <p>

-If you are using a basic editor such as Code Mirror or similar then the Content Plugin code would appear as below, where in this example the 25 is the id of the Download.
+If you are using a basic editor such as Code Mirror or similar then the Content Plugin code would appear as opposite, where in this example the id of the Download is 25.down01

 Using a conventional WYSIWYG type editor such as JCE the entry in the article would look like the image below.